API: LangChain RAG Spec

 Notes:

-Note that one RFLangChainRagSpec object can have only one document_loader to specify the base data.
+Note that one RFLangChainRagSpec object can have at most one document_loader to specify the base data.

-But you can specify a List or Range (when applicable) for all the other values in a multi-config specification.
+But you can specify a List or Range (when applicable) for all the other knobs in a multi-config specification.

 For instance, the example above showcases two text splitters and two rerankers with different hyperparameters.